Kural: Temples and memorials

 The Kural text and its author have been highly venerated over the centuries.
 In the early 16th century, the Shaiva Hindu community built a temple within the Ekambareeswara-Kamakshi (Shiva-Parvati) temple complex in Mylapore, Chennai, in honor of the Tirukkuṟaḷs author, Valluvar.
 The locals believe that this is where Valluvar was born, underneath a tree within the shrine's complex.
 A Valluvar statue in yoga position holding a palm leaf manuscript of the Tirukkuṟaḷ sits under the tree.
 In the shrine dedicated to him, Valluvar's wife Vasukiamma is patterned after the Hindu deity Kamakshi inside the sanctum.
 The temple shikhara (spire) above the sanctum shows scenes of Hindu life and deities, along with Valluvar reading his couplets to his wife.
 The sthala vriksham (holy tree of the temple) at the temple is the oil-nut or iluppai tree under which Valluvar is believed to have been born.
 The temple was extensively renovated in the 1970s.

-Additional Valluvar shrines in South India are found at Tiruchuli, Periya Kalayamputhur, Thondi, Kanjoor Thattanpady, Senapathy, and Vilvarani.
+Additional Valluvar shrines in South India are found at Tiruchuli, Periya Kalayamputhur, Thondi, Neduvasal, Kanjoor Thattanpady, Senapathy, and Vilvarani.
 Many of these communities, including those in Mylapore and Tiruchuli, consider Valluvar as the 64th Nayanmar of the Saivite tradition and worship him as god and saint.
+According to T. Dharmaraj, head of the folklore department at Madurai Kamaraj University, many people in the state of Tamil Nadu claim Valluvar to be their ancestor, along with Avvaiyar, Kapilar, and Sage Agastya.
+He adds that people from the southern districts of Tamil Nadu worship Valluvar as god.

 In 1976, Valluvar Kottam, a monument to honor the Kural literature and its author, was constructed in Chennai.
 The chief element of the monument includes a 39 m chariot, a replica of the chariot in the temple town of Thiruvarur, and it contains a life-size statue of Valluvar.
 Around the chariot's perimeter are marble plates inscribed with Tirukkuṟaḷ couplets.
 All the 1,330 verses of the Kural text are inscribed on bas-relief in the corridors in the main hall.

-Statues of Valluvar have been erected across the globe, including the ones at Kanyakumari, Chennai, Bengaluru, Pondicherry, Vishakapatnam, Haridwar, Puttalam, Singapore, London and Taiwan.
-The tallest of these is the 133 ft stone statue of Valluvar erected in 2000 atop a small island in the town of Kanyakumari on the southernmost tip of the Indian peninsula, at the confluence of the Bay of Bengal, the Arabian Sea, and the Indian Ocean.
+Statues of Valluvar have been erected across the globe, including the ones at Kanyakumari, Chennai, Bengaluru, Pondicherry, Vishakapatnam, Haridwar, Prayagraj, Puttalam, Singapore, London and Taiwan.
+The tallest of these is the 133 ft stone statue of Valluvar erected in 2000 atop a small islet in the town of Kanyakumari on the southernmost tip of the Indian peninsula, at the confluence of the Bay of Bengal, the Arabian Sea, and the Indian Ocean.
 This statue is currently India's 25th tallest.
 A life-size statue of Valluvar is one among an array of statues installed by the Tamil Nadu government on the stretch of the Marina Beach.